thephpleague/plates/templates/functions.md

 ## Batch

 Sometimes you need to apply more than function to a variable in your templates.
 This can become somewhat illegible.
-The batch extension helps by allowing you to apply multiple extension functions AND native PHP functions to a variable at one time.
+The batch function helps by allowing you to apply multiple functions, including native PHP functions, to a variable at one time.

 ~~~ php
 <!-- Example without using batch -->